zizu28/CraftConnect/README.md

 # CraftConnect Modular Monolith

 Welcome to **CraftConnect** – a modern, modular monolith platform built with .NET 9 and C# 13!
 This solution connects craftspeople with customers through a comprehensive booking and product management system.
-The platform follows Clean Architecture principles and Domain-Driven Design patterns for scalability, maintainability, and developer happiness.
+The platform follows Clean Architecture principles, Domain-Driven Design patterns, and implements the **Unit of Work pattern** for robust transaction management.

+---

+## 🚀 **Latest Updates**

+### **Unit of Work Pattern Implementation** ✅
+- **Centralized Transaction Management**: All database operations now use the Unit of Work pattern
+- **Enhanced Repository Pattern**: Removed `SaveChangesAsync()` from repositories - now handled by UnitOfWork
+- **Transaction Safety**: All command handlers use `ExecuteInTransactionAsync()` for atomic operations
+- **Improved Error Handling**: Automatic rollback on exceptions with proper transaction boundaries
+- **Dependency Injection**: UnitOfWork registered in all module infrastructure extensions

+### **PaymentManagement Module Added** 🆕
+- **Complete Payment Processing**: Support for payment authorization, capture, completion, and refunds
+- **Invoice Management**: Comprehensive invoicing system with line items, tax calculations, and status tracking
+- **Integration Events**: Cross-module communication for payment-related workflows
+- **Domain-Driven Design**: Rich aggregate roots with business logic encapsulation
+- **Owned Entities**: PaymentTransaction and Refund as owned entities for better consistency

 ---